hunterhector/llm360-website/README.md

 ## ✍️ For Contributing a Blog Post

-New blog posts are created as Markdown files within the `_posts` directory.
+Please create a Pull Request from your own fork to add the post following steps.
+During the PR, the CI/CD check will create a preview deployment of the website where you can double check your post.

 1.  **Create a New File:**
+    New blog posts are created as Markdown files within the `_posts` directory.
 Navigate to the `_posts` directory in your project.
 Create a new Markdown file with the following naming convention:
     `YYYY-MM-DD-your-post-title.md`

       * `YYYY-MM-DD`: The full date of the post.